ChthonVII/gwdirectsongremix/observations.md

         - `volcada` = "Abbadon's Mouth" \[sic\]
         - `volcadb` = "The Door of Komalie"

-## Epilogue Dorknar\'s Forge
+## Epilogue Droknar\'s Forge
 - Token stream is `riftgld` over and over.
-    - No-DirectSong/`*` behavior is random picks from "Hall of Heroes," "The Rift," ""Guilds at War," and [untitled song from the Catacombs, missing from the soundtrack CD](https://www.youtube.com/watch?v=86ZM36tFE_s&list=PLwJG4Y29e6d9OWQjQ1jmULd33Gu7mWL6t&index=6).
+- No-DirectSong/`*` behavior is random picks from "Hall of Heroes," "The Rift," "Guilds at War," and [untitled song from the Catacombs, missing from the soundtrack CD](https://www.youtube.com/watch?v=86ZM36tFE_s&list=PLwJG4Y29e6d9OWQjQ1jmULd33Gu7mWL6t&index=6).
 Perhaps there are additional tracks that I missed.
 - The vanilla picks are rather poor, and this is one instance I'm in favor of outright replacing them.

 ## Shing Jea Island
 - Shing Jea Monestary/Seitung Harbor